 Meeting convened at 11:00 am followed by the pledge to the flag.
 Public Comment received from Mike Bertram, who believes the payroll resolution is good, aggressive, and he supports it.
 Marina Friend believes the clerk and treasurer should recuse themselves from the vote on this issue because it benefits both of them.
-Jerry Hubble asked how much the Deputy Clerk made last year.
+Jerry HUBBELL asked how much the Deputy Clerk made last year.
 He believes that if some of the responsibilities are given to the treasurer, the Clerk should take back some from the deputy.

 Payroll-discussion, recommendations and assignment of payroll: Board discussion included comments from Schultz, who believes this resolution will allow the clerk time to catch up on statutory duties.
 Martel states that many townships have turned their payroll duties over to outside vendors, as it gets more and more complex.
 He believes this is not a bad idea, for the moment.
 Cook agrees with Schultz’ statements, and believes the Clerk can ask for payroll back at a later date.
 The Clerk is not in favor of this resolution and would like to keep the payroll function in the Clerk’s office.
 If approved, she is in favor of an hourly wage rather than adding to the Treasurer’s salary.
 With discussion completed, the Motion by Cook to approve Resolution 2020-08, which reassigns payroll duties to the treasurer, was seconded by Martel and passed 3-1 roll call vote, with the Clerk casting the nay vote.